ZokszY/GEO1003-Shared_Notes/docs/content/notes/how_does_gnss_work/fundamental-concepts-and-overview.md

 - The main drawbacks are that the position solution must be initialized and the position error grows with time because the errors in successive distance and direction measurements accumulate.
 - In an integrated navigation system, position-fixing measurements may be used to correct the dead-reckoning navigation solution and also calibrate the dead-reckoning sensor errors.

-### Position Fixing Methods

-Position fixing methods include:

-- Proximity: Position is inferred from nearby landmarks.
-- Ranging: Measures distances to landmarks, creating circular lines of position.
-- Bearing: Measures angles between the user and landmarks.
-- Pattern Matching: Compares environmental data with stored databases.
-- Doppler Positioning: Measures Doppler shift to calculate position.

-Other systems

-- Barometric Altimeter: Estimates height or depth using pressure measurements.
-- Radar Altimeter: Measures height above terrain, used in aircraft with known terrain height.
-- Data and Databases: Rely on data like landmarks and patterns, requiring updates and large storage.
-- SLAM: Enables systems to build and update landmark databases through exploration and dead reckoning.

-Signal-Based Positioning includes:

-- Satellite Navigation (GNSS, e.g., GPS), providing global positioning with high accuracy but vulnerable to interference.
-- Terrestrial Systems: Radio signals for long-range or short-range positioning.
-- Signal of Opportunity: Uses existing signals (e.g., mobile phone or broadcast signals).
-- Acoustic, Ultrasound, and Optical Signals: Used for underwater or short-range positioning.

 ### Position Fixing

 #### Position-Fixing Methods